okta/okta-developer-docs/code.md

 ### Ad Structure

 1. There is a space in front of the opening curly brace.
-After the parenthesis, the entry starts on a new line.
+After the parenthesis, the entry starts from a new line.
 2. The properties are on separate lines.
 3. The properties inside the block have one internal indentation.
 4. There is a space after the colon.
 No space is needed before the colon.